 This series shares my cross country ski training activities, and here we are in Week 6 of this training year.

-This week I decided it was time for a race, so I entered a super fun duathlon: 5K run, 10mi mountain bike, 5K run.
+This week I decided it was time for a race, so I entered a super fun 3-part event consisting of a 5K run, 10 mi. mountain bike, then another 5K run.
 It was a challenge!
-Celebrate with me that my training is going well, because I held my own in the first run, then Woah!
-I passed 6 other racers on the bike, and then felt good enough during the second run to bounce onto the podium as 2nd Woman Overall.
-I guess that's a testament to this training plan.
+Celebrate with me that my training is going well, because I held my own in the first run, which felt pretty darn hard.
+But, then as soon as I headed off on my bike, the fun of racing really kicked in!
+I managed to pass 6 other racers on my cyclocross bike on the mountain biking course.
+After that, I made haste during the final 5K run and was lucky enough the bounce onto the podium as 2nd Woman Overall.

 |Mon||AM||OFF - Walk in A.M. - recover from yesterday's looong ride|

 |Tue||AM||RdB||Race prep peaking intervals: 15min L1,3min L2,3min L4,4x20sec accels w.40sec OFFs. workout @ L3-L4 (building into L4!)
 1-2 x through (1,2,3,2,1) with 1 min recovery between intervals.
 6/7/22 I did 1,2,3,2,1,1,1,2,3,2,1w.2min between.
 My coach says, "Ideally on terrain that best represents the upcoming race trail.
 Start pushing into L4 at the end of the first set OR 1/4 through the 2nd set.
 L1 min cool down.
 If the first set goes well and you are feeling good, then make your decision about completing the 2nd set or not.
 If your body is feeling sluggish or tired by the end of the 1st set, then I would suggest not doing the 2nd set!
 You want to end this interval session knowing you could easy do a few more intervals!"||01:30|